onbuk/Arduino-ETS2-Speedometer/README.md

 # Arduino ETS2 Speedometer and Tachometer

 An Arduino-based custom speedometer and tachometer designed for **Euro Truck Simulator 2** and **American Truck Simulator**.
 This project utilizes data from [Funbit's telemetry server](https://github.com/Funbit/ets2-telemetry-server) to display in-game speed and RPM values on physical gauges.
+You can find the app exe in the app/dist folder.

 ---